dtschan/docs/Getting Started.md

 * [Mac OS X](https://master.appuio-beta.ch/console/extensions/clients/macosx/oc)
 * [Linux](https://master.appuio-beta.ch/console/extensions/clients/linux/oc)

-Copy the oc client on your machine into a direcotry on the defined *PATH*
+Copy the oc client on your machine into a directory on the defined *PATH*

 For example: ~/bin